 - ^ Jakob Ignaz Hittorff, Restitution du Temple d’Empédocle a Sélinonte, Ou l’Architecture Polychrôme chez les Grecs. , Librairie de Firmin Didot Frères, Paris, 1851.

-Antonino Cardillo, ‘Vaults, grottoes, arches and polychromy’, paper presented to the Heinze ArchitekTOUR Kongress, STATION-Berlin, Berlin, 23 Nov.
+Antonino Cardillo, ‘Vaults, grottoes, arches and polychromy’, paper presented to the Heinze ArchitekTOUR Congress, STATION-Berlin, Hall 3, Berlin, 23 Nov.
 2017.
+Photography: Marcus Jacobs